OFFICIAL CORNHOLEATL RULES

 Illegal Roster Substitutions

 If two or more registered players are available, no non-registered substitutions are permitted.
 This may result in a forfeit.
+All players must be 21 years of age or older.

 Each season is a total of 7 weeks.
-Upon registration, you commit to seven weeks of cornhole play on the same day each week.
+Upon registration, you commit to seven weeks of cornhole played on the same day each week.
 We do not reschedule matches once the schedule has been posted before the season begins.
 Before registration closes, you may submit a scheduling request, and we will try our best to accommodate.

 Each match is allotted 40 minutes to play the best 2 out of 3.
 A team will forfeit their match if at least two players do not show up within 15 minutes of their scheduled playing time or do not provide 24 hours notice awarding the opposing team the win.
 If a team shows up within the allotted 15 minutes, that team will not receive extra time to play, and must complete the match in the remaining 40 minute allocated match time.
 If the best 2 out of 3 has not been determined within the scheduled timeframe, the team that showed up late will lose the remaining games in the match.